-In rare cases mandatory preemption rights apply to the sale of real estate assets.
+In rare cases mandatory pre-emption rights apply to the sale of real estate assets.

 In the case of commercial lease agreements (lease agreements for non-residential use) tenants carrying out activities involving direct contact with the public (as users and consumers) have a pre-emption right if the landlord intends to sell the property they are leasing during the term of the lease; in particular, tenants are entitled to purchase the premises on the same terms and conditions.

 In Italy some real estate assets are considered protected because of their historical or landscape value.
-In this case the building or area will be subject to a number of legal burdens, and any work involving the property is subject to the prior authorization of the competent public authority (Soprintendenza).
-Moreover, the state has a preemption right over properties with historical or landscape value.
-Deeds of conveyance relating to such properties therefore have to be mandatorily served on the relevant public authority and are conditional upon the exercise of the state's pre-emption right.
+In this case the building or area will be subject to a number of legal burdens, and any work involving the property is subject to the prior authorisation of the competent public authority (Soprintendenza).
+Moreover the State has a preemption right over properties with historical or landscape value.
+Deeds of conveyance relating to such properties therefore have to be mandatorily served on the relevant public authority and are conditional upon the non-exercise of the state's pre-emption right.

-Furthermore, in the event of a transfer of agricultural land which are let to small independent farmers (coltivatori diretti) pursuant to a lease of agricultural land, the lessee is granted a pre-emption right (agricultural pre-emption right), provided that certain requirements are met.
-In addition, the agricultural pre-emption right is also granted to direct farmers owning adjoining land.
+Furthermore, in the event of a transfer of agricultural land which are let to small independent farmers (coltivatori diretti) pursuant to a lease of agricultural land, the tenant is granted with a pre-emption right ("agricultural pre-emption right"), provided that certain requirements are met.
+In addition, the agricultural pre-emption right is also granted to "direct farmers" owning adjoining land.